-The ministry acknowledges that most First Nations and TPAs provide signed service agreements, updated financial submissions and related information on time.
+The ministry acknowledges that most First Nations and TPAs provide signed service Agreements, updated financial submissions and related information on time.
 The intent behind the late filing process outlined below is to ensure the ministry has the information required to demonstrate accountability for public funds.
 The ministry will continue to support our First Nation and TPA partners with timely filing of financial submission requirements through regional outreach, coaching and resources.
 The ministry will also follow-up with First Nations or TPAs impacted by the policy to discuss any challenges with providing the information and to offer support.
 Late filing policies of financial submissions are implemented as follows:

-Policy for late filing of signed service agreements
+Policy for late filing of signed service Agreements

-Where a signed service agreement is not received by the ministry by January 29, 2021 (unless an extension has been granted), the ministry may stop all payments to the First Nation or TPA until the signed service agreement is submitted.
+Where a signed Agreement is not received by the ministry six months from the effective date of the new Agreement (i.e. October 1, 2021, unless an extension has been granted),, the ministry may stop all payments to the First Nation or TPA until the signed Agreement is submitted.